 What About Gauge?

 Gauge is important to give you an idea of whether your project will be the size you want, especially important with clothing.
-We don’t want hat blowing away as you sashay down the street!
+We don’t want that hat blowing away as you sashay down the street!

 I usually recommend making a swatch that measures at least 10 x 10 cm / 4 x 4 inches using the stitch in the pattern the gauge is given for (see below).